10 tips when learning German

 1. Watch German music videos on Youtube while reading the lyrics.

-And if there is a German song you really like, sing it out loud.
-Surely, your neighbours will appreciate the effort :) You can also listen to German radio stations.
+You can also listen to German radio stations.
 Did you know that even though you are not actively listening your brain still picks up words and sounds?
+Thank you for the music :)

 3. Add new words you’ve learned on post-its allover your house.